My name is Kawandeep Virdee

 It is within spaces that cultivate creativity, community, and being that powerful opportunities emerge to address difficult challenges.

 Previously, I was a data scientist at the New England Complex Systems Institute.
 My interest in tech led to me join Embedly as a machine learning engineer, soon leading product and strategy until acquisition by Medium in 2016.
-There I was a product manager for three years before founding an initiative to build a stronger connection with creators across the platform.
+There I was a product manager for three years before founding an initiative to build a stronger connection with creators across the platform, which I led for two years.

 My art has shown at venues including the Rose Kennedy Greenway, Boston Convention Center, SFMOMA, Transmediale, and the MIT Media Lab.
 Talks and workshops include MIT, Google Creative Lab, Facebook, Society of News Design, EYEO, FITC, and JSConf.
 My work has been covered in publications including the Atlantic, Science, Vice, NewScientist, Make, Core77, the New York Times, The Guardian, and the Globe.